AFLplusplus/AFLplusplus/docs/ideas.md

 The perf-fuzz kernel can be found at [https://github.com/sslab-gatech/perf-fuzz](https://github.com/sslab-gatech/perf-fuzz) There also is/was a FreeBSD project at [https://github.com/veracode-research/freebsd-perf-fuzz](https://github.com/veracode-research/freebsd-perf-fuzz)

-This enable snapshot fuzzing on Linux with an incredible performance!
+This enables snapshot fuzzing on Linux with an incredible performance!

 Mentor: any